 Files on your PC can't be fetched.
 You can't fetch files that are on a PC running Windows 8.1 or Windows RT 8.1, even if you install the SkyDrive desktop app.
-You can still go to SkyDrive.com to fetch files on other PCs that have the SkyDrive desktop app installed.
+You can still go to the SkyDrive website to fetch files on other PCs that have the SkyDrive desktop app installed.

-You might want to move any folders you already have on SkyDrive to the Documents and Pictures folders on SkyDrive to make them easier to work with in your apps.
+You might want to move any folders you already have in SkyDrive to the Documents and Pictures folders in SkyDrive to make them easier to work with in your apps.

 Some desktop apps might not be able to open online-only files (even when you're connected to the Internet).
 If online-only files don't appear in a desktop app that you use, make the files available offline by following the steps to make files available offline earlier in this topic.

-You can't currently do this in the SkyDrive app, but you can by going to SkyDrive.com.
+You can't currently do this in the SkyDrive app, but you can by going to the SkyDrive website.